 At local carnivals, generally you can though there will inevitably be some clashes from time to time.
 For branch championships, the R&R events are traditionally held on a different day to the main carnival so no clashes arise.
 At State and Australian Championships clashes again may arise and your capacity to do both R&R and other mainstream events will depend largely on the timetable and the ability or willingness of sectional referees to accommodate those clashes.

 For nippers, there are generally no clashes at local carnivals with the possible exception of the iron person events.
 State championships inevitably give rise to some clashes but in the past, most R&R competitors have been able to meet their commitments to other events through arrangements made with sectional liaison officers.

-If you are interested in doing R&R or would like further information about senior or junior competition, you should contact Alan Burns, R&R Captain, at alanburns or telephone 0448 433 946.
+If you are interested in doing R&R or would like further information about senior or junior competition, you should contact Jane Freakley, R&R Captain, at Jane telephone 0477 753 799.

 Our members enjoy access to a wide range of surf sports both for fun and for serious competition.
 Join today!